asross/repor/README.md

 params[:dimensions][<time dimension>][:bin_width] = { months: 2, hours: 2 }
 ```

-`NumberDimension`s will default to using 10 bins and `TimeDimension`s will
+`Number`s will default to using 10 bins and `Time`s will
 default to using a sensical increment of time given the domain; you can
 customize this by overriding methods in those classes.

 Note that when you inspect `report.data` after grouping by a bin dimension, you
-will see the dimension values are actually `Repor::BinDimension::Bin` objects,
+will see the dimension values are actually `Repor::Bin::Base` objects,
 which respond to `min`, `max`, and various json/Hash methods.
 These are meant
 to provide a common interface for the different types of bins (double-bounded,
 unbounded on one side, null) and handle mapping between SQL and Ruby